mootools/mootools-more/Docs/Forms/Form.Validator.Extras.md

 Validator: validate-cc-num {#Validators:validate-cc-num}
 --------------------------------------------------------

-Validates that an input is a valid credit card number (Visa, Mastercard, Amex, Discover).
+Validates that an input is a valid credit card number (Visa, MasterCard, Amex, Discover).
 Note that it replaces all non-numeric characters to the value (but not to the input's displayed value) before it applies validation, so the user could put in dashes, letters, punctuation, whatever, but if the numbers in the value without those things makes a valid CC number, it will pass.

 	<input type="input" class="validate-cc-num"/>